rossjjennings/cycspec-simulator/README.md

 plt.show()
 ```

-A somewhat more realistic simulation based on a real pulse profile and polyco file. which writes the resulting data to a GUPPI raw file, is not much more complicated:
+A somewhat more realistic simulation based on a real pulse profile and polyco file, which writes the resulting data to a GUPPI raw file, is not much more complicated:
 ```python
 import numpy as np
 from cycspec_simulator import (